hassannn456/Customer-Service-Frontend/README.md

 <!-- REGENERATE graphql.ts -->
 npm run gen
-Use this command if any changes were made to the files in graphql folder
+Use this command if any changes were made to the files in graphql folder.